GoogleCloudPlatform/opentelemetry-operator-sample/recipes/beyla/README.md

 ### Workload Identity Setup

-If you have Workload Identity enabled (on by default in GKE Autopilot), you'll need to set up a service account with permission to write traces to Cloud Trace.
+If you have Workload Identity enabled, you'll need to set up a service account with permission to write traces to Cloud Trace.
 You can do this with the following commands:

 ```
 export GCLOUD_PROJECT=<your GCP project ID>